cruidin/white-duck-says-hello/README.md

 About page contains:
 * Brief introduction about me, Patricia Melo, the developer
 * Brief explanation about the project
+* A form

 ### Additional Comments

 I went from being extremely confused, overwhelmed and frustrated by JavaScript to being slightly less confused, overwhelmed and frustrated, which about a week ago I never thought I would make any progress.

+Unfortunately I ran out of time and wasn't able to finish this project properly.

 ### Future Features: